- Yr-1-overview-of-curriculum-skills.pdf (544.82 Kb)

-Continuity and progression in the Learning Challenge curriculum is built around a set of matrices known as essential knowledge, understanding and key skills within subject disciplines.
-They are broken into year group expectations and have additional challenges for able learners.
+Continuity and progression in the Learning Challenge curriculum is built around a set of matrices known as essential knowledge, understanding and key skills within subject disciplines, they are broken into year group expectations.

 In addition, there is an expectation that teachers apply English, mathematics and ICT skills where it is appropriate to do so.

 Time for learners to reflect or review their learning is central to the whole process.
 This is in keeping with the ‘Learning to Learn’ principles where reflection is seen as a very important part of individual child’s development.